Important Update on COVID-19

-During the two weeks of the program, you will:
+During the three weeks of the program, you will:

-- find out when and how Switzerland, a landlocked country in the mountains, managed to establish itself as a wealthy nation state.
+- find out how Switzerland, a landlocked country in the mountains, managed to establish itself as a wealthy nation state.

-- learn about the humble beginnings of Medieval guilds, and the origins of the banking system as well as the associational way of state-building in a world of monarchies
+- learn about the humble beginnings of Medieval guilds, the origins of the banking system as well as the associational way of state-building in a world of monarchies.

-- hear about early globalizers and industrialisers, looking at hydropower, textiles and heavy machinery
+- hear about early globalizers and industrializers, who pioneered hydropower, textiles and heavy machinery.

-As part oft he program, you will have the opportunity to travel to some of Switzerland's most scenic locations like Lucerne and Schwyz.
-You will also discover the country's political roots and its main economic sectors when visiting the legendary Rütli, also called the "Craddle of the Confederation", the capital city of Berne, as well as Nestlé, the largest food company in the world
+As part of the program, you will have the opportunity to travel to two UNESCO World Heritage Sites and other scenic locations in Switzerland, including La Chaux-de-Fonds and Lucerne.
+You will also discover the country's political roots when visiting the capital city of Bern.

 The program is coordinated by Prof. Dr. Patrick Ziltener, Institute of Sociology UZH, with distinguished guest speakers from other UZH departments (history, economics, anthropology).

-Participating in this summer school will not only allow you to get to know the University of Zurich but also to experience Zurich as one of the world's most attractive student cities.
-As part of our social program, we will introduce you to some of the city's most beautiful spots.
-And since the university is located in the heart of Zurich, you will find it easy to further explore the city on your own.
+Participating in this Summer School will not only allow you to get to know the University of Zurich but also to experience Zurich as one of the world's most attractive student cities.
+As part of our social program, we will introduce you to some of the most beautiful spots in the city and the region and provide you with plenty of opportunities to socialize and make friends.

 Hosting Institute: Institute of Sociology, UZH